benchristelcom/benchristelcom.github.io/log.md

 -->

+## September 1, 2024: "Code Quality: Hidden Costs, Unexpected Benefits"

+I've posted a new article: ["Code Quality: Hidden Costs, Unexpected Benefits"](/posts/code-quality-costs-benefits/)

+It being the first day of September, I've also updated the [metrics](/metrics.html) page with August's data.

 ## August 25, 2024: Christopher Alexander essay migrated from Substack

 Earlier this year I wrote a serial essay about how Christopher Alexander's work applies to software.
 I just finished copying it from my Substack newsletter to this site.
 You can [read the whole thing here](/posts/alexandrian-software).